renanrcp/godot-web-dotnet-building/README.md

-# Godot 4 WEB .NET Building
+# Godot 4 Web .NET Build Environment

 ## Introduction

-With this repo you can build your godot C# projects for web (experimental).
+This repository allows you to build your **Godot C#** projects for the web (experimental).

-You can read more about in this [godot issue](https://github.com/godotengine/godot/issues/70796).
+You can read more about it in this [Godot issue](https://github.com/godotengine/godot/issues/70796).

-## Explanation
+## Overview

-1. The `Dockerfile` will build a godot mono linux editor, from a specific repo and branch (and you can change that).
+1. The `Dockerfile` builds a **Godot Mono Linux editor** from a configurable repository and branch.
-2. It will also compile the export templates for web (with threads).
+2. It also compiles the **web export templates (with threads enabled)**.
-3. After the build you can run the scripts `extract.sh` or `export.sh` to extract or export the files.
+3. After building, you can run `extract.sh` or `export.sh` to extract assets or export your project.

-## Dockerfile/Docker Image
+## Docker Image

-To build the image you can just run:
+Build the image with:

 ```sh
 docker build . -t renanrcp/godot-web-build